Jiaxi-Wu-Dev/governing-ai/README.md

 # Teammates and tasks they were responsible for

-Ramior - Non discrimination and Equality
+Ramiro - Non discrimination and Equality
 Daler - Privacy and Freedom of Expression
 Jiaxi - Political Participation and The Disablity Approach